secretstartups/handbook/values/index.html.md

 {:.no_toc}
 Optimize solutions globally for the broader GitLab community.
 Making a process efficient for one person or a small group may not be the efficient outcome for the whole GitLab community.
 As an example, it may be best to discard a renewal process that requires thousands of customers to each spend two hours in favor of one that only takes sixty seconds, even when it may make a monthly report less efficient internally!
 In a decision, ask yourself "For whom does this need to be most efficient?"
 Quite often, the answer may be your users, contributors, customers, or team members that are dependent upon your decision.

 It is easy to prioritize consistency over efficiency because consistency is often more efficient initially.
 We should slow down when optimizing for consistency.
-Taking a company-wide lens when evaluating changes will help ensure that new processes will improve efficiency for GitLab as a whole.
+Taking a company-wide lens when evaluating changes will help ensure that new processes will improve efficiency for GitLab as a whole and be the best decision for the company as a whole.

 ##### Be respectful of others' time
 {:.no_toc}